adambarclay/mundane/README.md

 In this example, the validation takes place in the command object constructor by calling the `Validate()` method.

-The Validation&lt;T&gt; properties contain the validated value and the list of errors which occurred for that property during validation.
+The Validated&lt;T&gt; properties contain the validated value and the list of errors which occurred for that property during validation.